Bundestag: Electoral term and principle of discontinuation

-The Bundestag is elected for four years, and new elections must be held no earlier than 46 and no later than 48 months after the beginning of a given legislative session.
+The Bundestag is elected for four years, and new elections must be held no earlier than 46 and no later than 48 months after the beginning of a given legislative term.

 By way of exception, there may be an early election if the President of Germany dissolves the Bundestag.
 However, the President only has the right to do so in the event of a failed chancellor election or if an incumbent chancellor requests dissolution after losing a vote of confidence.
 The possibility of an early election is therefore in theory much more limited than is the case in some other parliamentary democracies.
 This restriction is intended to encourage the parliamentary groups to cooperate in difficult situations, and is a lesson learned from the experience of the Weimar Republic, in which snap elections were very frequent because the parties were unable to compromise and form stable governments.
 In constitutional reality however, the deliberately lost vote of confidence (also known as a false vote of confidence) has established itself as a way for the chancellor to bring about new elections, de facto at his or her discretion (this has happened four times so far: 1972, 1982/83, 2005 and 2024/25).
 (Note: In contrast, there have only been two "genuine" votes of confidence (1982 and 2001) that the chancellor actually intended to win.)

-A legislative session ends at the moment when a newly-elected Bundestag convenes for the first time, which must occur within 30 days after an election.
+A legislative term ends at the moment when a newly-elected Bundestag convenes for the first time, which must occur within 30 days after an election.
 The principle applies that there can be no "period without parliament".
 An elected Bundestag is fully competent to act until a newly-elected Bundestag convenes for its first session.
 Prorogations and dissolutions (in the strict sense), as known in the Westminster system, do not exist in Germany.
 Even an early dissolution of the Bundestag, as described above, in practice only leads to an early election, but does not end the legislative period itself.
-Before a constitutional amendment in 1976, the "Standing Committee" took the place of the Bundestag with all its rights after dissolution by the President or 48 months after its constitution until a new Bundestag was constituted.
-Since then, a legislative session generally only ends when the new Bundestag convenes, meaning that lame duck sessions can occur in the four weeks following an election.
+Before a constitutional amendment in 1976, a "Standing Committee" took the place of the Bundestag once its term expired (which happened after dissolution by the President or 48 months after its constitution) and until a new Bundestag was constituted; the 1976 amendment introduced the current system of fully continuous terms, where the outgoing Bundestag's term only ends when the new Bundestag convenes for the first time, meaning that lame duck sessions can occur in the four weeks following an election.
 This has happened four times so far: